Topping Autoflowers Guide

 One way to tell if the plant is diverting energy to making new colas is by checking the nodes.
 Each node should become enlarged at the base soon after topping, which shows that energy is being spread around the whole plant and building a stronger system for the delivery of nutrients.
 This will help in the development of new and bigger colas with increased yields.

 Keep in mind that while photoperiod may be topped several times over their lifespan for even more colas, this is far riskier when it comes to autoflowering plants.
-Autoflowers have a much shorter time to grow and will not allow you much leeway for topping before the flowering period arrives.
+Autoflowers have a much shorter time to grow and will not allow you much leeway for topping before the flowering phase arrives.
 As such, we advise against topping your autoflower more than once.